iagorubio/spring_boot_example/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

-_For more examples, please refer to the [Documentation](https://example.com)_
+Once you opened the project in your browser you would be able to view the index page with a link to public part and another to the admin part.

+Those are two simple one-liner pages.

+To be able to view the admin page you must log in as *adm* with password *pwd123*.

+To be able to view the public page you must log as *user* with password *pwd123*.

+You can visit http://localhost:8080/logout to log out.

 <!-- ROADMAP -->
 ## Roadmap

+This is a simple example to help you explore spring and spring security.

+It won't be updated further but for fix requests.

+You can request an update on the project's issues.

 See the [open issues](https://github.com/iagorubio/springboot-example/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->